-LEGAL MATTERS
+LEGAL OPINIONS

-The validity of the Bonds and certain other legal matters are subject to the separate, approving opinions of Squire, Sanders & Dempsey L.L.P., San Francisco, California and The Law Offices of Elizabeth C. Green, San Francisco, California, Co-Bond Counsel.
-The proposed forms of Co-Bond Counsel opinions are contained in APPENDIX F hereto, and will be made available to the underwriter of the Bonds at the time of the original delivery of the Bonds.
-Co-Bond Counsel undertake no responsibility for the accuracy, completeness or fairness of this Official Statement.
+The validity of the issuance of the Bonds under California law is subject to the approval of Hawkins Delafield & Wood LLP, San Francisco, California, and Leslie M. Lava, Esq., Sausalito, California, Co-Bond Counsel to the City.
+The proposed form of the legal opinion of Co-Bond Counsel is attached hereto as APPENDIX G. Co-Bond Counsel undertake no responsibility for the accuracy, completeness, or fairness of this Official Statement.